Fl4m3Ph03n1x/market_manager/apps/store/README.md

 # Store

 Library responsible for persisting data.
 It is functional (barring some configurations).
-This library simply persist the data.
+This library simply persists the data.
 No validations are done here.
 If incorrect data is given to this library, then incorrect data will be persisted.

 ## How is data persisted?